 A constant on the menu (which changes frequently depending on the seasonal availability of ingredients) is Undici Tramezzino—a panino made with pizza bread and stuffed with grilled chicken, goat cheese, and roasted peppers, slathered with pesto ($14).
 It was flavorful, but you can find its like in an upscale sandwich shop.
 Artichoke hearts stuffed with ciabatta, pignoli, parsley, and Romano tasted mainly of burnt garlic.

 Pasta is made fresh daily and is generally excellent.
 Mafaldine, a broad, ruffled fettuccine, made the perfect vehicle for a rich sauce of braised pork, veal, and beef, enlivened by carrots, celery, and onion, topped with a dollop of creamy ricotta.
 House-made gnocchi came with an excellent meat ragù, but were oily.
 Fusilli better approximated the fresh Italian fare the restaurant purports to offer—sweet, plump rock shrimp nicely paired with broccoli rabe florets and fresh tomato sauce.

 Many entrées fall short—like rubbery veal saltimbocca, and a skewer of tough, grilled jumbo shrimp.
 A $46 dry-aged New York strip steak pizzaiola was buried under a fresh tomato sauce that masked any depth of flavor the meat might have had.

 Ricotta cheesecake was bland and dry, and strawberry gelato suffered from freezer burn.
 But the sting of ice crystals in the gelato was nothing compared to the sting of the check.

 11 West River Rd

-American Italian cuisine, featuring homemade pastas, fish and meats selectively procured daily and wood burning pizza served in a dining room recreated from a Tuscan farmhouse.
+Italian-American restaurant, featuring homemade pastas, fish & meats selectively procured daily, plus wood burning pizza served in a dining room recreated from a Tuscan farmhouse.